PabloSanchi/3D-Visualization-Template-Liquid-Galaxy/README.md

 ### Warning
-Should you open the specified port (8120).
+You must open the specified port (8120).
-You can change the port if needed, renember to modify the port in the open script too.
+You can change the port if needed, renember to modif the port in the open script too.

 ### FIRST STEPS
 - Select use template in the GitHub dashboard